gongahkia/personal-wiki/DiscreteMathematics.md

 #### Applying propositional logic

-Below is a worked example of applying propositional logic by way of negation.

-> *eg. Suppose the claim "If M is regular, then M is paracompact or M is not Lindelof."*
+> *eg.* Suppose the claim "If M is regular, then M is paracompact or M is not Lindelof."

 1. Convert the claim to shorthand.